arjusultana/hotline-number/README.md

-<p style="font-size:20px; color:red;">1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?</p>
+<p style="font-size:20px; color:red;">1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
 Ans:
 document.getElementById("id")
 Selects a single element by its id.